Renuka4443/Bank-Customer-Complaints-Classification-System/README.md

 ## 🚀 Steps to Run the Project

-Follow these simple steps to set up and run the project locally on your system.
+Set up and execute the project locally on your PC by following these instructions:

 ### 1. Clone the Repository